 How does the Prescription Pet Program work?

 As part of the program, specially-trained volunteer dog owners take their dogs on rounds at Children's Colorado.
 All Prescription Pet dogs have passed a vigorous screening and have been approved by veterinarians who volunteer their time.
 The dogs’ visits with patients can range from a few minutes to 15 minutes or longer, depending on the child's response.
 The dogs also assist the medical staff in the psychiatric units and, as needed, in the physical rehabilitation department.
+Patients can request a dog visit by calling the Volunteer Office at 720-777-6887 and answering a few questions.
+Dog visits cannot be requested for patients in isolation or critical care.

 Volunteering for the Prescription Pet Program